-The 2019 Annual Meeting of Stockholders (the "Annual Meeting") of Marchex, Inc., a Delaware corporation ("Marchex"), will be held on Thursday, September 26, 2019, at 10:00 AM Pacific Time, at Marchex, Inc., 520 Pike Street, 1211 Building Conference Center, 12th floor, Seattle, Washington, for the following purposes as more fully described in the accompanying proxy statement:
+The 2020 Annual Meeting of Stockholders (the "Annual Meeting") of Marchex, Inc., a Delaware corporation ("Marchex"), will be held on Thursday, October 1, 2020, at 12:00 PM Pacific Time, at Marchex, Inc., 520 Pike Street, Suite 2000, Da Vinci Boardroom, Seattle, Washington, for the following purposes as more fully described in the accompanying proxy statement:

 - 1. To elect four (4) individuals to serve on our Board of Directors for the ensuing year and until their successors are elected; - 2.
-To ratify the appointment of Moss Adams LLP ("Moss Adams") as our independent registered public accounting firm for the fiscal year ending December 31, 2019; and - 3.
+To ratify the appointment of Moss Adams LLP ("Moss Adams") as our independent registered public accounting firm for the fiscal year ending December 31, 2020; - 3.
+To approve, by a non-binding advisory vote, the compensation paid to our named executive officers; - 4.
+To select, by a non-binding advisory vote, the frequency at which stockholders will be asked to approve the compensation paid to our named executive officers; and - 5.
 To transact any other business that may properly come before the annual meeting and any adjournment or postponement thereof.

-Our Board of Directors recommends a vote FOR items 1 and 2.
-The Board of Directors of Marchex has fixed the close of business on August 2, 2019 as the record date for the Annual Meeting.
+Our Board of Directors recommends a vote FOR items 1, 2 and 3 and THREE YEARS for item 4.
+The Board of Directors of Marchex has fixed the close of business on August 10, 2020 as the record date for the Annual Meeting.
 Only stockholders of record on the record date are entitled to notice of and to vote at the Annual Meeting.
 Further information regarding voting rights and the matters to be voted upon is presented in the accompanying proxy statement.